 Unlike current lubricant therapies which are short term solutions and don’t actually restore the vaginal tissue, our solution for helping women with vaginal dryness, atrophy and loss of elasticity is a unique approach of non-estrogen vaginal restoration:

 HYALURONIC ACID VAGINAL CREAM – 30 gm

 Hyaluronic acid helps to form an extracellular water film which moisturizes the skin, maintaining a water balance that aids in skin elasticity.
 It also facilitates the healing process and tissue regeneration.
 Vitamin E, which has antioxidant properties, is added to act as an anti-inflammatory and healing agent.
-And Vitamin A increases the function of the immune local cells and the epithelium of the vagina.
+Vitamin A increases the function of the immune local cells and the epithelium of the vagina (helps restore cells).
 We also add aloe to heal and provide restoration.

 A DOCUMENTED STUDY

 Constantino and Guaraldi’s 2008 study utilized a vaginal suppository containing hyaluronic acid sodium salt 5 mg, vitamin E acetate 1 mg, and vitamin A palmitate 1 mg.
 Dosing was an intravaginal suppository used every night for 14 nights, then tapering to every other night for 14 nights.
 The study assessed efficacy of the study medication in the areas of burning, itching, dyspareunia, inflammation and irritation.
 Results showed symptoms were resolved to either mild or absent at the end of four weeks.